-If you are a parent, you realize how difficult it has become for kids to compete with others in school, and later on in life to be successful in general.
+The difference between preschool and kindergarten is in the form of education they offer.
+Now, if you are a parent, you realize how difficult it has become for kids to compete with others in school, and later on in life to be successful in general.
 Gone are the times when parents did not even remember the class their kids were studying in, let alone bother with best of schools.
-Those were the times when there was no concept of a preschool, a type of educational setting, which is in vogue, and greatly in demand today to prepare students for primary schools that begin with Kindergarten, the name given to first formal classroom that a student studies in.
+Those were the times when there was no concept of a preschool, a type of educational setting, which is in vogue, and greatly in demand today to prepare students for primary schools that begin with Kindergarten.
+Kindergarten is the name given to first formal classroom that a student studies in.
 Let us find out the real differences between a preschool and kindergarten.

-• The atmosphere in a playschool is all play and very casual, whereas kindergarten is a child’s first experience towards formal education
+• The atmosphere in a preschool is all play and very casual, whereas kindergarten is a child’s first experience towards formal education.

 • Since preschool does not have academic goals as much as kindergarten, a preschool is sometimes held only once a week.
 Some preschools are held multiple days a week.
 However, a kindergarten is held regularly as it is more formal than a preschool.